OpportunityIntl/styleguides/php.md

 ##Including Code

-Anywhere you are unconditionally including a class file, use require_once.
-Anywhere you are conditionally including a class file (for example, factory methods), use include_once.
+Anywhere you are unconditionally including a class file, use `require_once`.
+Anywhere you are conditionally including a class file (for example, factory methods), use `include_once`.
 Either of these will ensure that class files are included only once.
-They share the same file list, so you don't need to worry about mixing them - a file included with require_once will not be included again by include_once.
+They share the same file list, so you don't need to worry about mixing them - a file included with `require_once` will not be included again by `include_once`.

 ##Naming Conventions

-- Class names should start with a captial and use underscores to separate words: `Log`, `Net_Finger`, `HTML_Upload_Error`.
+- Class names should start with a captial and use underscores to separate words: `Bear`, `Form_Validator`.
 - Variables and methods should use camelCase.
 - Constants should always be all-uppercase, with underscores to separate words.